dotnet/interactive/README.md

 ## What is .NET Interactive?

-.NET Interactive is an engine that can run multiple languages and share variables between them.
-Languages currently supported include:
+.NET Interactive is an engine and API for running code in multiple languages and coordinating among them, including support for sharing data and variables, running code and getting its results remotely, and evaluating code in order to provide language services such as completions and diagnostics.
+While typically associated with notebooks such as Jupyter and the Polyglot Notebooks extension for Visual Studio Code, .NET Interactive has other uses as well, such as building REPLs and script engines.

+The languages currently supported by .NET Interactive include:

 - C#
 - F#